hearsay316/citeproc-js-docs/csl-m/index.rst

 In example 3, the parentheses should be included only if a short form of the institution name is available.
-The ``if-short`` attribute, available on ``cs:institution-part`` only when applied to the long form of an organization name, makes the formatting in the element conditional on the availability of a short form of the name.
+The ``if-short`` attribute, available on ``cs:institution-part`` only when applied to the long form of an institution name, makes the formatting in the element conditional on the availability of a short form of the name.
 The following CSL would render example 3 in the list of samples: